FBoucher/stream-projects/Streams/2020-09-09-Stream126-TinyBlazorAdmin-AzUrlShortener.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is trying to deploy an Azure function (C#) and a Blazor Web Assembly website into an Azure Static Web App (SWA)but without using a GitHub Action.
+CSharp is not supported officially and all documentation point to GitHub Action... so let's see if it's possible... today.

 📺 - Twitch archive - stream no.126